chris-bailey/cbpiano-website-nuxt/README.md

 This project was statically deployed using NGINX, which serves the index.html page and related assets.
 I choose NGINX since it can handle clean URL routing when using Vue.js with Vue Router.
 I was using GitHub Pages when the site only had HTML/CSS, however there can be limitations in GitHub when using Vue Router, especially when navigating backwards in the browser.

 ### Universal Rendering
-This type of deployment will have your website running on Node.js.
+With this type of deployment your website will be running on Node.js.
 When a user or a web crawler hits your website, the server will **quickly generate the first HTML page** and send it in the response.

 This fast server-side rendering (SSR) of the initial content makes the Google crawler happy which gives a boost to the website's SEO ranking; and it is also highly performant for users on less powerful devices.

 After this initial page is sent, the rest of data is downloaded in the background.
-This step is called **hydration** as the page fills with all of the data it needs to convert into a Single Page Application (SPA).
+This step is called **hydration** as the page fills with all of the data it needs to convert into a **Vue Single Page Application** (SPA).

 When the user clicks to navigate to another page on the website, they are now within a Vue SPA.
 Luckily a Google bot won't _click_ a link on the page.
 Users with JavaScript disabled might be surprised however when only the first page of the website loads properly.